The Ultimate Amalfi Coast, Italy Travel Guide

 Where to go in the Amalfi Coast

 Many people don’t realize that the Amalfi Coast is actually more than just Amalfi.
 It’s a group of charming coastal towns that together make up the region.
 So choosing which part of the Amalfi Coast to stay in isn’t easy!
 Although it’s possible to get from one to the other via ferry or car (more on that below), you’re not going to want to spend your whole relaxing trip to the Amalfi Coast in a ferry, so I recommend picking your favorite to base out of, and doing one or two day trips to other parts of the coast from there.
 Here are my top picks for where to base from in the Amalfi Coast:

-Is there anywhere more picturesque than Positano?
-The adorable town is carved into the cliffsides, with bright orange and blue umbrellas covering the beach and winding cobblestone alleys full of family-run pasta restaurants & enotecas.
-This Mediterranean paradise is the perfect place to spend the day…. or the Summer.
+Is there anywhere in the world more picturesque than Positano?
+The adorable town is carved into the cliffsides, with bright orange and blue umbrellas covering the beach and winding cobblestone alleys full of family-run pasta restaurants & enotecas (Italian for wine bar).
+This Mediterranean paradise is the perfect place to spend the day…. or the summer.

 I love the Amalfi area of the Amalfi Coast mainly because of the Hotel Santa Caterina.
 I highly recommend going to Amalfi and staying in this resort!!
 It is so beautiful and captures the quintessential Amalfi Coast charm.
 Not to mention their seaside pool and beach club is the perfect place to soak in the Mediterranean sunshine.
 With its five-star service and food, exclusivity, and beautiful setting in Amalfi, Santa Caterina would also make the absolutely perfect honeymoon resort in the Amalfi Coast if you’re traveling to Italy on your honeymoon!